07th-mod/minagoroshi/README.md

 # PS3 Voice and Graphics Patch (in progress)

 Currently hosting only the automated placed lines.
-All files need manual fixing, avoid placing them on your game.
+All files need manual fixing, **do not place them on your game**.

 README's going to be updated as the patch is developed.
 Refer to our [wiki](https://07th-mod.com/wiki) for more details about the patch.